 Decks.com: How long have you been studying composite decking?

-Roger Axel: I first ran into the subject of composite decking about 10 year ago while working for the Uniformity Committee.
+Roger Axel: I first ran into the subject of composite decking about 10 years ago while working for the Uniformity Committee.
 The committee looked at how we could clarify the gray areas in the building code and try to direct consistent methods for enforcement.
-Back then there were only about 8 or 9 composite materials available.
-Now there are over 100.
+Back then, there were only about eight or nine composite materials available.
+Now, there are over 100.

 Decks.com: Why did you start “the list” of approved and tested decking materials?